hanktseng131415go/UPANets/README.md

 The operation can be simply embedded with CNNs.
 ![](./materials/CPA_in_UPABlocks.png)

 Apart from the place in the above picture.
-A further data flow explanation can be seen in `./models/upanets,.py`'s CPA function:
+A further data flow explanation can be seen in `./models/upanets,.py`'s CPA function.
+And, a demonstration of setting sc_x is under blew:

 ```
 *same=False: